Entries to the GIA Design Awards are now being invited.

 Judging will take place over September/October and shortlisted buildings will be visited by the judges.
 Please give contact information for the judges to arrange access to the building.
 Entrants (architects) should not attend on judges visits.

 We are delighted to have Keith Williams (http://www.keithwilliamsarchitects.com/) as our guest head judge this year to ensure that the judging team are kept in line and that the standards are maintained in the process of working through what we expect to be a high-quality spread of work from within our chapter.
 Keith is an award-winning Architect who has tutored at Strathclyde University and is best known for his Athlone Civic Centre in Ireland.

 The GIA reserve the right not to grant an award or commendation in any or all categories.
 The judges’ decisions will be final.

-The winning and commended entries will be presented with their award at the GIA Annual Members Dinner, which will be held on the evening of Friday 10th November 2017 at Oran Mor, Glasgow.
+The winning and commended entries will be presented with their award at the GIA Annual Members Dinner, which will be held at Oran Mor, Glasgow.
 200 seats will be available to book via our website from the 10th of September.
 Awards will be given in absentia for those unable to attend.